 In November 2010, Tom Douglas and his co-writer Allen Shamblin received the CMA award for Song Of The Year, "The House That Built Me" by Miranda Lambert.
 This song was also produced by one of my former students, Frank Liddell.
 Congratulations, Tom !!!

-Here is Tom performing the original version of the song at the Key West Songwriters Festival in April 2010.
-This is before the song won CMA and ACM awards, and two Grammy nominations.
+Here is Tom performing the original version of the "The House That Built Me" at the Key West Songwriters Festival in April 2010.
+Tom has a beautiful piano style, as you can hear.
+This is what a hit song sounds like in its purest form performed by a great songwriter.......

 William Tyler started guitar lessons with me when he was in the 7th grade.
 By the 10th grade, he had become a cool young rocker and he and one of my young bass students (Keith Lowen) started an original band named Lifeboy.
 A demo of Lifeboy's songs made it to the New York Office of the president of Sire Records, the label that put Madonna, The Ramones, and the Talking Heads on the map, among others.
 The president flew into Nashville and signed the 17-year-old members of Lifeboy to a recording contract in study hall at University School (as legend has it).
 Sire Records subsequently was taken over by another label, and the Lifeboy album was never released, but all 3 members of the band have since had busy careers as indie rockers.